 Easy sampling and clear results

-To participate in the VIR-check you can take six cloacal swabs at age 6-7 days.
-The swabs can be pushed on one spot of an FTA-card.
+To participate in the VIR-check you can take ten cloacal swabs at age 6-7 days.
+The swabs can be pushed on one spot of a FTA-card.
 The VIR-check provides a good indication of the viral load in the house at the arrival of the chicks.
 The results are transformed by a formula into the so called VIR-check score.
 You will receive the results in a clear report with a brief explanation, the test results and a visual representation of the score.
-The costs of the VIR check are 89 euros excluding VAT.

 Get to work